-As stated in question 3.2, all active marketing activities conducted within the Jurisdiction (by telephone, e-mail, mail or in person) in relation to a fund may constitute active marketing activities and, as such, are subject to local licensing requirements.
+As stated in question 3.2, all active marketing activities conducted within the Jurisdiction (by telephone, email, mail or in person) in relation to a fund may constitute active marketing activities and, as such, are subject to local licensing requirements.

-Under the Funds Act, Andorran funds can be directly commercialised to the end investors in Andorra, and foreign funds that are actively commercialised under the Funds Act are commonly distributed through local licensed distributors (usually local banking entities, but also possibly investment financial companies ("SFIs") and investment financial agencies ("AFIs") which hold the appropriate licence granted by the AFA.
+Under the Funds Act, Andorran funds can be directly commercialised to the end investors in Andorra, and foreign funds that are actively commercialised under the Funds Act are commonly distributed through local licensed distributors (usually local banking entities, but also possibly SFIs and those holding the appropriate licence granted by the AFA).